To get hold of your Texas Certificate of High School Equivalency (TxCHSE), you need to pass the GED exam.

 - 175-200: College Ready plus Credits

-Texas does not require test takers to a GED or HiSET prep course first.
-It is strongly advised, though, to get perfectly prepared for the exams as they are very challenging.
+Texas does not require test-takers to register for a GED prep course first.
+It is strongly advised, though, to get perfectly prepared for the exam as it is quite challenging.

-So sign up for one of the many physical HSE prep classes or follow a well-structured online GED or HiSET prep course to become all geared up for your Texas high school equivalency exam.
-GED and HiSET testing can be done online (for qualifying applicants) or at an official Texas testing site.
+So sign up for one of the many physical prep classes or follow a well-structured online GED prep course to become all geared up for your Texas high school equivalency exam.
+Today, there are some very good and well-structured online GED prep courses such as the Onsego GED Prep Course that will get you ready for the exams fast.

 If you require any sort of accommodation, please apply in a timely manner.
 For GED accommodations, go to GED.com and set up your account at the portal MyGED.
-This is also the place to schedule and pay for the GED tests.
+This is also the place, as said earlier, to schedule and pay for your GED tests.